 There’s no doubt being a wildlife filmmaker is a grand line of work.
-If you’re fascinated – properly deep down interested – by natural history then this may be the career for you.
-It’s worth bearing in mind that you also have to be happy to spend hours, days and sometimes months being incredibly uncomfortable, away from friends and family, have trips cancelled at a moments notice and be prepared to while away much of your life in airports with tons of kit or wedged in some sort of flying contraption, smelling properly fruity!
+If you’re fascinated – properly deep down interested – by natural history then this may well be the career for you.
+It’s worth bearing in mind that you also have to be happy to spend hours, days and sometimes months being incredibly uncomfortable, away from friends and family, have trips cancelled at a moments notice and be prepared to while away much of your life in airports with tons of kit or wedged in some sort of flying contraption losing the use of your legs!

-So if you can wheel three trolley’s at once, enjoy being a freelancer, not washing, being bitten, deprived of sleep and no one really knowing where you are one month to the next, you’re on the right track!
+So if you can wheel three trolley’s at once, enjoy being a freelancer – we’re all freelancers, not washing, being bitten, deprived of sleep and no one really knowing where you are one month to the next, you’re on the right track!

 At the risk of being blindingly obvious I would say that the most important thing is to have a genuine love and interest in nature.
+I don’t think it matters a damn if you’re a man or a woman – yes you have to carry kit but more often than not the real physical drain is the lack of exercise!
 After that a large dose of self sufficiency is mandatory as well as the ability to work in a team as you’ll be doing lots of both.
 The more you have to show in the way of show reels, photos and experience the better – shoot and edit your own material, you’ll learn more about how to tell a story, story is everything.
+Keep your show reel short – people don’t have half an hour to watch something, keep it to less than three minutes and accompanied by a good concise CV you’re much more likely to get noticed.
 Someone who can wire a plug, Heath Robinson a hide from some gaffer tape and an old towel or get a landrover up and running has a better chance than the person who has watched a few youtube clips or read an entire library of film-making tomes but has never shot a minute of footage.
 Oh and an understanding of the ever changing world of post production, data management and what’s happening in technology doesn’t go amiss either!

 The International Association of Wildlife Filmmakers is an good place to see whose doing what and where.